Improved effectiveness of cardiovascular management:

 Leadership at Newton-Wellesley Hospital recognized that to improve population health and reduce healthcare costs, it needed to build and expand team relationships across more than 30 large-group practices and expand access to meaningful performance data that could be used to drive improvements.

-The ambulatory quality team at Partners had implemented network-wide tools—including the population health coordinator (PHC) role, analytics platform and applications, and registries to improve outcomes.
+The ambulatory quality team at Mass General Brigham had implemented network-wide tools—including the population health coordinator (PHC) role, analytics platform and applications, and registries to improve outcomes.
 Newton-Wellesley Hospital utilized these tools to help drive improvement efforts and successful quality outcomes.

 Newton-Wellesley Hospital adopted a PHC role to support frontline teams in improving the management of chronic health conditions.
 PHCs support providers and practices in quality performance improvement and facilitate quality, patient-centered care that improves timely access to, and provision of, preventative services, cancer screenings, and chronic disease treatment.

-PHCs at Newton-Wellesley Hospital also utilize the Partners Quality Insights analytics application and data from the EMR as a population health registry (see Figure 1).
+PHCs at Newton-Wellesley Hospital also utilize the Mass General Brigham Quality Insights analytics application and data from the EMR as a population health registry (see Figure 1).
 The analytics application allows the PHCs, and practices they support, to effectively monitor chronic and preventative disease quality measures.
 PHCs are able to capture and report timely, meaningful data related to chronic disease management and exception reporting for health maintenance.

 Informed by data, the PHCs developed and implemented standard practices, in addition to implementing practice and provider specific strategies for improvement.
 PHCs are also responsible for coordinating patient outreach.
 When the data demonstrates a patient needs to receive specific preventative or primary care, the PHC contacts the patient and schedules them to be seen by a provider.
 PHCs also help to ensure patients are scheduled for follow-up appointments at the point of care.